schneik80/PowerTools-Share-Document/README.md

 **Get Share Link** enables sharing, generates a public share link with Downloads enabled and then copies the link to the system clipboard.
 You can then paste into text or emails to quickly share the document.

-Note.
+Note:
 The document must be saved, and your Fusion Team Hub must have enabled share links for sharing to work.
-If sharing is disabled, a private perma-link will be copied to clipboard instead.
-This link will only allow Team hub members access to the document details page.",
+If sharing is disabled, a private permalink will be copied to clipboard instead.
+This link will only allow Team hub members access to the document details page.

 The share message will display additional information as needed: